 Jue Hou's Research portal profile

 MS student.
-Ilmari works with the TOSKA group to realize the latest in front end technologies in Revita to assure the best learner experience.
-He is completing his MS degree in Language Technology.
+Ilmari works with the TOSKA Group, under the direction of Dr Matti Luukkainen, to bring the latest developments in front-end technologies into Revita — to assure the best possible User Experience for the learners and teachers.
+He is working on his MS degree in Language Technology.

 Ilmari Kylliäinen's People finder profile

 PhD Student.
 Duc works on Bayesian networks and deep learning modeling of the learners' proficiency and progress, which is essential for personalization in the Revita Project — learner competency must be modeled accurately to provide the most suitable exercises and feedback.

 Duc's MS Thesis (2020) was on "Modeling knowledge states in language learning."